jdlich/cas-docs/content/chapters/10-design-and-branding.md

 2. Create a new `css/custom.css` file.

-3. Duplicate `WEB-INF/classes/default_views.jsp` renaming the file to `custom_views.jsp`.
+3. Duplicate `WEB-INF/classes/default_views.properties` renaming the file to `custom_views.properties`.
 Within our new `custom_views.jsp` file update each path to point to our new `custom` JSP directory created in Step 1.

 4. Duplicate `WEB-INF/classes/cas-theme-default.properties` renaming the file to `custom_theme.properties`.
 Within this file update the value of `standard.custom.css.file` to point to our new `custom.css` file created in Step 2.